Lightstreamer/Lightstreamer-example-HelloWorld-adapter-python/README.md

 if __name__ == "__main__":
     main()
 ```
-First, we initialize a tuple with the target address information, which comprise the host of the Lightstreamer Server and the listening TCP ports of the Proxy Data Adapter.
+First, we initialize a tuple with the target address information, which comprise the host of the Lightstreamer Server and the listening TCP ports configured for the Proxy Data Adapter (see below).
 After that, we create a *DataProviderServer* object, passing to it a new *HelloWorldAdapter* instance and the initialized address.

 Finally, we start the DataProviderServer instance.

 #### The Adapter Set Configuration